-Grateful Box got its start in 2011 when I started making Grateful Dead-themed decoupage boxes and selling them to fans of their music at concert
+Grateful Box got its start in 2011 when I began making Grateful Dead-themed decoupage boxes and selling them to fans of their music at concert

 venues.
 The boxes, which are upcycled from thrift stores and estate sales, are each one-of-a-kind works of art, each with a special theme that pays tribute to something Grateful